zhuhaow/NEKit/README.md

 # NEKit
 A toolkit for NetworkExtension Framework

-The design goal of NEKit is to provide everything needed in building a Network Extension app with TunnelPrivider while keep the framework as non-opinionated as possible.
+The design goal of NEKit is to provide everything needed in building a Network Extension app with TunnelProvider while keep the framework as non-opinionated as possible.

 Currently, NEKit supports:
 - Forward request through different proxies based on remote host location, remote host domain or the connection speed of proxies.